eristemena/dialogflow-fulfillment-webhook-php/docs/Context.md

 public getLifespan (void)
 ```

-The number of queries this context will remain active after being invoked
+The number of queries this context will remain active after being invoked.